 In a quiet corner, the slimline 25-metre lap pool is dominated by a jaw-dropping vertical plant wall, with tempting sun-beds dotting the decking.
-Secluded relaxation salas shrouded with elegant silk curtains lure lounge lovers, and free homemade sorbet, mineral water and cold towels are available poolside.
+Secluded relaxation salas shrouded with elegant silk curtains will lure lounge lovers, and free homemade sorbet, mineral water and cold towels are available poolside.

 Bring shopping bags for loading up at the nearby Night Bazaar or local market.
 Active types should pack kit for yoga, Pilates, the gym or elephant rides.

 Smoking and non-smoking rooms are available; pets are not permitted.
 Older guests may prefer ground-floor suites, as the hotel has lots of stairs.

 Welcome, although there's a fairly adult, romantic vibe.
 Free baby cots are supplied and extra beds for older children age 12 or under cost THB2,950 a child a night (free for kids up to age three).
 Babysitting costs THB300 an hour, with a day's notice.

 137 Pillars House welcomes children, but is more of a sophisticated adult retreat.

 Older kids who can cope with the genteel vibe, antique-dotted interiors and many staircases and water features.